mozilla-services/merino-py/docs/ops.md

 These are the settings sources, with later sources overriding earlier ones.

-- A base configuration checked into the repository, in `config/base.yaml`.
-This provides the default values for most settings.
+- A `config.py` file establishes a Dynaconf instance and environment-specific values are pulled in from the corresponding TOML files and environment variables.
+Other configurations are established by files that are prefixed with `config_*.py`, such as `config_sentry.py` or `config_logging.py`.

-- Per-environment configuration files in the `configs` directory.
+- Per-environment configuration files are in the `configs` directory.
 The environment is selected using the environment variable `MERINO__ENV`.
-The settings for that environment are then loaded from `configs/${env}.toml`, if it exists.
+The settings for that environment are then loaded from `configs/${env}.toml`, if the file/env exists.
 The default environment is "development".
 A "production" environment is also provided.

-- A local configuration file not checked into the repository, at `config/local.yaml`.
-This file is in `.gitignore` and is safe to use for local configuration and secrets if desired.
+- Local configuration files are not checked into the repository, but if created should be named `configs/development.local.toml`, following the format of `<environment>.local.toml`.
+  This file is listed in the `.gitignore` file and is safe to use for local configuration.
+  One may secrets here if desired, though it is advised to exercise great caution.

 - Environment variables that begin with `MERINO` and use `__` (a double underscore) as a level separator.
 For example, `Settings::http::workers` can be controlled from the environment variable `MERINO__HTTP__WORKERS`.

-The names given below are of the form "`yaml.path` (`ENVIRONMENT_VAR`)"

 ### General

+- All environments are prefixed with `MERINO_`.
+This is established in the `config.py` file by setting the `envvar_prefix="MERINO"` for the Dynaconf instance.

+- Production environment variables are set by SRE and stored in the cloudops project in the `configmap.yml` file.
+Contact SRE if you require information or access on this file, or request access to the cloudops infra repo.

+- You can set these environment variables in your setup by modifying the `.toml` files.
+  Conversely, when using `make`, you can prefix `make run` with overrides to the desired environment variables using CLI flags.

+  Example:
+  `MERINO_ENV=production MERINO_LOGGING__FORMAT=pretty make dev`

 - `env` (`MERINO__ENV`) - Only settable from environment variables.
 Controls which environment configuration is loaded, as described above.